eltonjothi/OLD-serverless-image-handler/README.md

+# EdgeProp Configurations:

+Switch to Node v12.16.3 using nvm nvm use 12.16.3

+go to cd /source/image-handler npm i npm run build

+then in dist/image-handler.zip is uploaded to lambda.

+## Environment variables for Lambda
+FONTCONFIG_PATH	/var/task/fonts

+# IGNORE BOTTOM CONTENTS

 **_Important Notice:_**
 Due to a [change in the AWS Lambda execution environment](https://aws.amazon.com/blogs/compute/upcoming-updates-to-the-aws-lambda-execution-environment/), Serverless Image Handler v3 deployments are functionally broken.
 To address the issue we have released [minor version update v3.1.1](https://solutions-reference.s3.amazonaws.com/serverless-image-handler/v3.1.1/serverless-image-handler.template).
 We recommend all users of v3 to run cloudformation stack update with v3.1.1.
 Additionally, we suggest you to look at v4 of the solution and migrate to v4 if it addresses all of your use cases.